OperationSpark/motion-poem/README.md

 Have fun!

 NOTE: Normally bower components would not be committed to a repository, but we've done so for ease of configuration.
-For advanced users, you can always run `bower install` to re-install dependent JavaScript packages.
+For advanced users, you can always run `bower install` to reinstall dependent JavaScript packages.